cpea2506/one_monokai.nvim/README.md

 ```

 > [!TIP]
-> To find the highlight group for an item, place the cursor inside it and run `:Inspect`.
+> To find the highlight group for an item, place the cursor under it and run `:Inspect`.
 Refer to `:h :Inspect` for more information.

 ## :champagne: Plugin Support